fusioninventory/rpm_repository/README.md

 # rpm_repository
-Fedora &amp; RHEL source fles for copr repository https://copr.fedorainfracloud.org/coprs/trasher/fusioninventory-agent/
+Fedora &amp; RHEL source files for copr repository https://copr.fedorainfracloud.org/coprs/trasher/fusioninventory-agent/

 This is a backport for new versions on old distributions from the official package from: https://src.fedoraproject.org/rpms/fusioninventory-agent